Skip to main content

 • “Mechanically, the game is a little all over the place - you have your standard EDF-style weapon loadout in fantasy form: machine guns, grenade launchers, rocket launchers, snipers, all in the form of magic spells that only reload when you run out of ammo.”

 • “Gameplay-wise, it's a poorly done musou (Dynasty Warriors style game) where the gameplay is repetitive.
 You can't run or jump, bringing back flashbacks of Power Rangers: Lightspeed Rescue for the Nintendo 64.
 All the backgrounds/settings, whilst nicely detailed and rendered, are just generic forest/castle backgrounds that eventually take place indoors and look the same.
 There's not much in terms of the game; you just run forward, shoot, occasionally reload, and press a button to do an ultimate special attack or use other buttons to summon minions.
 The controls respond well, but once you know how to do it, it all becomes way too easy.
-I easily killed a dragon boss while summoning one of four minions (for defense, long-range attacks, healing, and close-up attacks), and I didn't even notice I had killed it.”
+I easily killed a dragon boss while summoning one of four minions (for defense, long-range attacks, healing, and close-up attacks) and didn't even notice I had killed it.”

 • graphics